DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 You can work part time, but your salary must meet the threshold for a skilled worker visa.
 There are 2 requirements:

 * your part-time salary must be at least £20,480
 * the full-time equivalent of your salary must meet the minimum set for your region and status (QTS or non-QTS)

 Schools have some flexibility in how they set salaries.
 You may be able to negotiate a different rate of pay if the salary on offer does not meet the skilled worker visa requirements.

-The salary requirements for a skilled worker visa apply whether [the type of school you work in is funded by the UK government or in the private sector](https://www.gov.uk/types-of-school).
+The salary requirements for a skilled worker visa apply whether [the type of school you work in is funded by the UK government or is in the private sector](https://www.gov.uk/types-of-school).

-Apply for a skilled worker visa.

 <p class="call-to-action__action">
   <a href="https://www.gov.uk/skilled-worker-visa">Apply for a skilled worker visa<span></span></a>